 University of California Press, Berkeley.

 These extracts are included for research purposes as they are deemed essential to the transformation.
 Please purchase the book.
-You can also use these as inspiration for Meditation that will bring healing to your life.

 On the last day of May, 1310, a woman named Marguerite Porete was burned at the Place de Grieve in what Henry Charles Lea has called the first formal auto de fe of which we have cognizance at Paris."
 According to a semi-official chronicler, she wrote a book [Mirror of Simple Souls] which taught that "a soul annihilated in the love of the Creator could, and should, grant to nature all that it desires."
 This sentence implies two heresies: pantheism (or more properly autotheism, a term which will hereafter be used), and antinomianism; that is, not only can a soul become one with God, but in consequence of such a state it can ignore the moral law.
 This is commonly understood as the essence of the "Free-Spirit" heresy, and since we knew little more about Marguerite's beliefs until very recently, Lea, who loved to issue verdicts, appeared justified in calling her "the first apostle in France of the German sect of Brethren of the Free Spirit."
 In the next year, Meister Eckhart, a German Dominican, came to Paris and stayed at St. Jacques.
 Another inmate of that convent was Berengar of Landora, one of the theologians who had found heresy in Marguerite Porete's book.
 Perhaps Eckhart learned about her ideas from Berengar or another source, though this is a matter only for conjecture.